Apoo711/obsidian-3d-graph/README.md

 ![img.png](assets/hero.png)

+## Why Choose This 3D Graph?
+While other 3D graph plugins exist, this one is built to offer the most **interactive and deeply customizable** experience for exploring your vault.

+- **Unparalleled Customization**: Go beyond the basics with granular control over your graph's appearance and physics.
+Independently customize the shape, size, and color for notes, attachments, and tags.
+Fine-tune the physics simulation with live-updating sliders to get the exact layout you want.

+- **A Truly Live Experience**: All settings—from colors and filters to physics—are applied instantly without needing to reload the view.
+This creates a fluid, interactive experience that lets you sculpt and analyze your graph in real-time.

+- **Powerful Filtering and Coloring**: Visually organize your vault with powerful tools.
+Use `path:`, `tag:`, and `file:` queries to create color-coded groups, just like in Obsidian's native graph.
+A powerful search bar also helps you find specific notes and focus on their connections.

+- **Modern & Maintained**: Built on a robust and performant tech stack, this plugin is actively maintained to ensure compatibility and introduce new features.

 ## Features

 * **Interactive 3D Canvas:** Pan, zoom, and rotate around your notes to explore their relationships from any angle.